Simplified Technical English

 What are the basics of Simplified Technical English?

-ASD-certified courses on Simplified Technical English
+ASD-certified courses on STE

 UniNettuno University in Rome has a memorandum of understanding with ASD to provide ASD-certified online computer-based training for Simplified Technical English